thi-ng/umbrella-docs-temp/transducers.movingmedian.md

 ## movingMedian() function

 Transducer.
-Similar to `movingAverage()`<!-- -->, but yields median of sliding window and supports non-numeric inputs.
+Similar to , but yields median of sliding window and supports non-numeric inputs.
 The optional `key` and `cmp` function args can be used to select / compute a sortable value and change sorting behavior.

 <b>Signature:</b>